Henrik Larsson: 2000–03

 Celtic met Portuguese side Boavista in the semi-final.
 Boavista took the advantage on away goals after a 1–1 draw in the first leg, in which Larsson scored the equaliser after missing a penalty.
 In the second leg, Larsson struck for Celtic after a one-two with John Hartson with ten minutes remaining.
 The goal sent Celtic through to their first European final since 1970.
 The final in Seville against Porto saw Larsson equalise twice with two headers, although Celtic eventually lost 3–2 after extra time.
 Larsson also finished runner-up to Porto's Derlei in the competition's goalscoring charts.
 Larsson described the pain of the defeat as being the worst moment of his career, including his broken leg in 1999.
-More disappointment followed, as Celtic finished runners-up to Rangers on the last day of the SPL season, by only a single goal on goal difference.
+Celtic finished runners-up to Rangers on the last day of the SPL season, by only a single goal-difference.
 2003 also saw Larsson voted as the Greatest Swedish Footballer of the Last 50 Years as part of the UEFA Jubilee Awards.
 He also finished the season again the top SPL goalscorer with 28 goals from 35 games.

 Larsson was nominated for both the Ballon d'Or and UEFA Team of the Year in 2001, and again in 2003.
 He placed 14th (2001) and 12th (2003) for the Ballon d'Or.
 He finished runner-up for the SFWA Footballer of the Year in 2003 as well.